UniversalDependencies/docs/_2016-09-05--06-prague/copula.md

 12. The house is in the village
 13. There was a house in the village
 14. The house was in the village

-    These are examples where both sides are nominals, but they could be extended to clausals, e.g.

-15. To be free is to be capable of thinking one's own thoughts
-16. This period is when Aristotle is believed to have lived
-17. The problem is that this has never been tried
-18. The important thing is to keep calm

-__TO DISCUSS:__ The analysis of (15) could follow (05) and (06), the analysis of (16) could follow (12) and the analysis of (17) and (18) could follow (01).

 #### English